zturtleman/lilium-voyager/README.md

 The opengl1 renderer does not have OpenGL ES support.

-The `r_useOpenGLES` cvar controls whether to use OpenGL or OpenGL ES API.
+The opengl2 renderer will try both OpenGL and OpenGL ES APIs to find one that works.
+The `r_preferOpenGLES` cvar controls which API to try first.
-Set to -1 for auto (default), 0 for OpenGL, and 1 for OpenGL ES.
+Set it to -1 for auto (default), 0 for OpenGL, and 1 for OpenGL ES.
 It should be set using command line arguments:

-    ioquake3 +set cl_renderer opengl2 +set r_useOpenGLES 1
+    ioquake3 +set cl_renderer opengl2 +set r_preferOpenGLES 1

 # Console